Magisk-Modules-Repo/MagiskHidePropsConf/README.md

 Releases from v2.4.1 are compatible with Magisk v17 to v18.1.
 Releases from v4.0.0 are compatible with Magisk v19+.
 Releases from v5.0.0 are recommended for Magisk v19.4+.
+Releases from v5.2.5 will only install on Magisk v20+.

 ## Changelog
 ### v5.2.5